doctorakimbo/Archipelago/worlds/pokemon_frlg/docs/setup_en.md

 ## Generating and Patching

-1. Download and modify the [template YAML](https://gist.github.com/vyneras/af12ebb1f7e98a5a999b6c084f446cb3)
+1. Download and modify the [template YAML](https://gist.github.com/vyneras/af12ebb1f7e98a5a999b6c084f446cb3) and place it in your Archipelago installation's `Players` folder
-2. Follow the general Archipelago instructions for [generating a game](../../Archipelago/setup/en#generating-a-game).
+2. Launch `ArchipelagoGenerate.exe`.
 This will generate an output file for you.
 Your patch file will have one of the following file extensions:
    * `.apfirered`
    * `.apleafgreen`
    * `.apfireredrev1`